Generative Sampling in Bundle Tractography using Autoencoders (GESTA): Experiments

 To consider as plausible any streamline generated from the latent space, a set of thresholds are established for the \textit{ADG(C)} (Anatomy, Direction, Geometry, Connectivity) criteria introduced in section \ref{subsec:streamline_evaluation_framework}.
 The thresholds are set as sensible values in tractography practice.
 For the sake of simplicity, the constraints that required numerical thresholding values are set to the same values across all bundles for the same dataset.
 The \textit{ADG} constraints are considered as a fundamental set of features, and are also required to fully accept a streamline under the \textit{ADGC} criterion.

-Due to the nature of the ``Fiber Cup'' dataset (which does not suffer from any partial volume effect), the WM occupancy is set as a hard, binary requirement.
+Due to the nature of the ``Fiber Cup'' dataset (where the construct simulating the white matter volume is perfectly delineated, and thus, the structural image can be considered free from any partial volume effects), the WM occupancy is set as a hard, binary requirement.
 The criterion is relaxed to a soft requirement for the rest of the datasets, where \num{95}{\percent} of the streamline vertices are required to be in the WM tissue.
 See section \ref{subsec:generative_evaluation_framework} for a more comprehensive discussion.
 Table \ref{tab:plausibility_criteria_values} summarizes the values used for each dataset.

 The streamline evaluation framework using the WM occupancy binary constraint is designated as \textit{ADG\textsubscript{B}} (and \textit{ADGC\textsubscript{B}}); \textit{ADG\textsubscript{R}} (and \textit{ADGC\textsubscript{R}}) is used when using the WM occupancy ratio hereafter.
 Readers are referred to section \ref{subsec:evaluation_framework_parameterization} for further details concerning the evaluation framework parameterization.